fbpx

 Sharing is caring!

 Are you a Seattle local looking for something fun to do this weekend?
-Or someone planning an epic Seattle itinerary?
+Or is someone planning an epic Seattle itinerary?
 Keep scrolling for my list of the best Seattle day trips that are less than a few hours away!

-This list of Seattle day trips was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of Seattle day trips was written by family travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Olympic National Park